 We receive numerous requests for internships and career opportunities from companies all over the Puget Sound region and beyond.
 On this page, you will find the most recent listings from Handshake, SU's job search platform, that are specifically suited to English majors.
 Current English Department students and our alumni can log-in to view and apply for these opportunities.
 You can also see the kind of skills that employers want below.

-Recent opportunities enjoyed by English majors have been with Sasquatch Press, W.W.
-Norton Company, Seattle Publishing, Alaska Airlines Magazine, Public Leadership Education Network, Washington State Democrats, Starbucks Coffee Company, Yes!
-Magazine, Seattle International Film Festival, American Civil Liberties Union of Washington, Seattle Art Museum, and King County, Washington.
-See Dr. June Johnson Bube, firstname.lastname@example.org, for further information.
+Recent opportunities enjoyed by English, CW or Writing Studies students have included Sasquatch Press, W.W.
+Norton Company, Seattle Publishing, Alaska Airlines Magazine, Artist Trust, Seattle Met magazine, Public Leadership Education Network, Washington State Democrats, Starbucks Coffee Company, Yes!
+Magazine, Hugo House, Seattle International Film Festival (curating), American Civil Liberties Union of Washington, Seattle Art Museum, Old Growth Northwest ( producing an anthology related to poetry in the prisons) and King County, Washington, Chin Music Press, eNotes, Wave books and others.

 According to a recent survey report of the Association of American Colleges and Universities, the majority of business executives want college graduates with strong communication, critical inquiry skills, and problem-solving abilities.
 Indeed, many employers prefer hiring English majors and students in the humanities.
 The reasons are many.
 As a student in our department, you will cultivate or practice